himanshugullaiya/Pomodoro-StopWatch/README.md

 ### :watch: with an Alert that keeps you Productivity up!

 Inspired by the pomodoro Technique, I created this Python app, to **boost your productivity** which gives prompts every 25 Minutes so that you can take break for the next 5 Minutes and then continue working.
+This technique allows to

 > *Note: I have open-sourced this App, so that you can customize this your own way by forking from my Repo.